Fabra i Puig (Barcelona Metro)

-Fabra i Puig is a Barcelona Metro station, on L1 (red line), located in the Sant Andreu district of Barcelona, below Avinguda Meridiana between Carrer de Concepció Arenal and Passeig de Fabra i Puig.
+Fabra i Puig (/ca/) is a Barcelona Metro station, on L1 (red line), located in the Sant Andreu district of Barcelona, below Avinguda Meridiana and between Carrer de Concepció Arenal and Passeig de Fabra i Puig.
 It opened in 1954, with the extension of the aforementioned line from Sagrera to this station.
 Passengers can commute here for the Renfe-operated Fabra i Puig railway station.
 It's named after Passeig de Fabra i Puig, one of the main thoroughfares of the area.